unkn-one/pygnetic/doc/source/api/index.rst

    The only drawback of this method is the need to register the same messages in the same order in client and server.

-**Why order of creating messages is important?**
+**Why order of registration messages is important?**
    As You may noticed in previous example, there is no string with type of message in packed data.
-That's because type is encoded as integer, depending on order of creation.
+That's because type is encoded as integer, depending on order of registration.

 Glossary